radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 Clients and servers implementing reverse CoA MUST have a configuration flag which indicates that the other party supports the reverse CoA functionality.
 That is, the client has a per-server flag enabling (or not) reverse CoA functionality.
 The server has a similar per-client flag.

 The flag can be used where the parties are known to each other.
 The flag can also be used in conjunction with dynamic discovery ({{RFC7585}}), so long as the server associates the flag with the client identity and not with any particular IP address.
-That is, the flag can be associated with any method of identifying a particular client such as TLS-PSK identity, information in a client certificate, etc.
+That is, the flag can be associated with any method of identifying a particular client such as TLS PSK identity, information in a client certificate, etc.

-For the client, the flag controls whether or not it will accept reverse CoA packets from the server, and whether the client will do dynamic signalling of the reverse CoA functionality.

 The configuration flag allows administators to statically enable this functionality, based on out-of-band discussions with other administators.
 This process is best used in an environment where all RADIUS proxies are known (or required) to have a particular set of functionality, as with a roaming consortium.